 - 3rd Overall will receive four free entries during the 2020 race season.

 Age Group prizes will be awarded to top 3 in each 10 year age group (male and female): 19 and under, 20-29, 30-39, 40-49, 50-59, 60-69, and 70+.

-This year we will also have awards for the top three Clydesdale and Athenas!
+We will also have awards for the top three Clydesdale and Athena athletes!